Learn how you can update your existing cabinets in a budget-friendly way by painting and refacing them for a whole new look!

 The main reasons I decided to go with refacing –

-- My cabinet boxes were in great sturdy condition.
+- Existing cabinet boxes were sturdy.

 - There were multiple styles of kitchen cabinets and doors.

 - The old doors were scratched up and damaged

 - The design and color of the old doors were just not my styles.